 A flight dispatcher (also known as an airline dispatcher, flight follower or flight operations officer) assists in planning flight paths, taking into account aircraft performance and loading, en-route winds, thunderstorm and turbulence forecasts, airspace restrictions, and airport conditions.
 Dispatchers also provide a flight following service and advise pilots if conditions change.
 They usually work in the operations centre of the airline.
-They examine mechanics' reports to make certain required maintenance has been completed.
+They examine the mechanics' reports to make certain that the required maintenance has been completed.

 An applicant for a flight operations officer license shall;

 - Be at least twenty-one (21) years of age;